The Journal is published online only. The frequency of releases is 4 times a year.

 Updated: 10.05.2025

-25. The participation of persons capable of giving informed consent as subjects of medical research must be voluntary.
-While it may be appropriate to consult with family members or community leaders, no person capable of giving informed consent may be included in a research study unless he/she voluntarily consents.
-26 In medical research involving human subjects capable of giving informed consent, each potential subject must be adequately informed about the aims, methods, sources of funding, any possible conflicts of interest, the institutional affiliation of the researcher, the expected benefits and potential risks of the research and the discomfort it may entail, the post-study provisions and any other relevant aspects of the research.
-The potential subject should be informed of his or her right to refuse to participate in the research or to withdraw consent to participate at any time without reprisal.
-Particular attention should be paid to the specific information needs of individual potential subjects and the methods used to deliver the information.
+In medical research involving human subjects capable of giving informed consent, each potential subject must be adequately informed of the aims, methods, sources of funding, any potential conflicts of interest, the institutional affiliation of the investigator, the anticipated benefits and potential risks of the study and the discomfort it may entail, the post-study provisions, and any other relevant aspects of the study.
+The potential subject must be informed of the right to refuse to participate in the study or to withdraw consent to participate at any time without reprisal.
+Particular attention must be paid to the specific information needs of individual potential subjects, as well as to the methods used to deliver the information.

-After ensuring that the potential subject has understood the information, the physician or other qualified person should obtain the potential subject's voluntary informed consent, preferably in writing.
-If consent cannot be expressed in writing, verbal consent should be formally documented and witnessed.
+After ensuring that the potential subject has understood the information, a physician or other appropriately qualified person must obtain the potential subject's voluntary informed consent, preferably in writing.
+If consent cannot be expressed in writing, oral consent must be formally documented and witnessed.

 Human rights

-When presenting the results of experimental research on human subjects, the authors should indicate whether the procedures carried out comply with the ethical standards prescribed by the Declaration of Helsinki.
-If the research was conducted without adherence to the principles of the Declaration, the authors should justify the chosen approach to the research and ensure that the ethics committee of the organization where the research was conducted has approved the chosen approach
+When reporting the results of experimental studies on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards prescribed in the Declaration of Helsinki.
+If the study was conducted without adherence to the principles of the Declaration, authors should justify the chosen research approach and ensure that the ethics committee of the institution where the study was conducted approved the chosen approach.

 Indexing